T Count as a Numerically Solvable Minimization Problem: acknowledgements

 We thank Emma Smith for fruitful discussions and expert Python advice.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0021110 and National Quantum Information Science Research Centers.
+This material is also based upon work supported by the National Science Foundation under Award No. 2419204.